carbon-language/carbon-lang/mlir/docs/ShapeInference.md

 None.
 There are multiple different shape inference approaches that we could layer on top of these.
-From the most basic (always return unranked), to more useful (return fixed shape for constant inputs/arguments) to the more advanced (create logical conjuctions of algebraic statements between symbolic named values).
+From the most basic (always return unranked), to more useful (return fixed shape for constant inputs/arguments) to the more advanced (create logical conjunctions of algebraic statements between symbolic named values).

 ### Open points